 Some decisions voting outside of the working group meetings may be conducted electronically.

-SGB electronic votes will be announced on the SGBAdmins list server.
+SGB electronic votes will be announced on the SGB list server.

 Those items following a prior defined approval process coming to SGB consideration may go directly to e-vote at the discretion of the SGB Chair.